 RAF Fylingdales might not be one of the most well-known Royal Air Force stations but its role in keeping the UK safe is vital.

-Based in North Yorkshire, the site and its 350 staff provide a continuous ballistic missile early warning service to the UK and US, monitoring the world's airspace.
+Based in North Yorkshire, the site and its 350 staff provide a continuous ballistic missile early warning service to the United Kingdom and United States, monitoring the world's airspace.

 It is one of three radar sites making up the Ballistic Missile Early Warning System (BMEWS) - the other two are in Alaska and Greenland.

 Fylingdales communicates and shares information with the two other sites, before it is passed on to the UK and US governments.